What Ambisonic Order Do I Need?

 Third-order Ambisonics requires sixteen channels of audio per track.
 You should make sure the DAW you are using supports this.

-Future proof your work – use seventh-order Ambisonics.
+Future proof your work – use tenth-order Ambisonics.

-Seventh-order Ambisonics requires sixty-four (!) channels of audio per track.
-You should make sure the DAW you are using supports this.
+Tenth-order Ambisonics requires 121 (!) channels of audio per track.
+You should make sure the DAW and computer you are using supports this.